Lethabo200/IRIS-AUTOML-DEPLOYMENT/README.md

 1. Open the Jupyter notebooks in the `notebooks/` directory using your Azure ML compute instance.
 2. Follow the notebooks in order:
-   - `01_data_preparation.ipynb`: Prepare and explore the Iris dataset.
+   - `data_preparation.ipynb`: Prepare and explore the Iris dataset.
-   - `02_model_training.ipynb`: Train the model using AutoML.
+   - `model_training.ipynb`: Train the model using AutoML.
-   - `03_model_deployment.ipynb`: Deploy the trained model.
+   - `model_deployment.ipynb`: Deploy the trained model.

 ## Model Training

 We use Azure AutoML to train our model.
 AutoML automatically tries various algorithms and hyperparameters to find the best model for our data.
-The process is detailed in the `02_model_training.ipynb` notebook.
+The process is detailed in the `model_training.ipynb` notebook.

 ## Model Deployment

 After training, we deploy the best model as a web service using Azure Container Instances.
-This process is covered in the `03_model_deployment.ipynb` notebook.
+This process is covered in the `model_deployment.ipynb` notebook.

 ## Testing the Deployed Model